 New York City has additional laws regarding sexual harassment in the workplace.
 In 2018, Mayor Bill de Blasio signed the Stop Sexual Harassment in NYC Act into law.
 Among other protections, the original law was expanded to protect all employees regardless of the size of the employer.
 Additionally, the statute of limitations on gender-based harassment has increased from one to three years.

 How can you ensure that you are compliant?

 No matter what your state, sexual harassment training is essential to keeping the workplace safe and respectful for every employee.
 Furthermore, it will ensure your compliance with state and federal laws and help prevent your organization from encountering legal troubles that could result from employee infractions.

 What does a successful sexual harassment training program incorporate?

-Interactive Compliance Training’s Sexual Harassment eLearning program covers the definition of sexual harassment and what the broad term encompasses; the impact of harassment and discrimination in the workplace; important subtopics, including sexual orientation and gender identity harassment; and the federal and state laws concerning protected groups, types of harassment, and more.
+Interactive Services Compliance Training’s Sexual Harassment eLearning program covers the definition of sexual harassment and what the broad term encompasses; the impact of harassment and discrimination in the workplace; important subtopics, including sexual orientation and gender identity harassment; and the federal and state laws concerning protected groups, types of harassment, and more.